Hi and welcome to the course.

 Note that we don’t have any spaces in the folder name over here.
 If you’re coming from a Windows background you would be very used to having these folders that look like this, so it would look like CLI Files capitals and spaces and everything is just mixed together.
 Even the Windows program files look like Program Files.
 It looks like that with the space in it.
 It’s a really bad idea to have spaces in your folder names in your file names.
 It’s one of those things that leads to a lot of problems down the line and we’ll see why this is in one of the future videos, but for now just take my word for it that you want to make sure that your folders do not have spaces in them.

 Your folder names should not have spaces in them.
 It leads to a lot of headaches down the line and whenever you post a bug somewhere you ask somebody for help and they see some spaces in your file names, in your folder names, that’s the first thing that they’re going to tell you to fix.
-Make sure that you get in the habit of replacing all the spaces in your folders with a dash, and it’s in general a good idea to have everything in lowercase.
+Make sure that you get into the habit of replacing all the spaces in your folders with a dash, and it’s in general a good idea to have everything in lowercase.

 As you can see LS is not a command, so it’s a command not found.
 That means the Linux command line does not recognize the capital LS because the command is lowercase ls so this is case sensitive.